usnistgov/imppy3d/anaconda/ReadMe.txt

   conda update --all

-At this point, the additional dependencies can be installed using PIP via the included text file called "requirements.txt".
+At this point, the additional dependencies can be installed using PIP via the included text file called "requirements_py39.txt".
 Use the following PIP command to install them:

-  pip install --user --prefer-binary -r requirements.txt
+  pip install --user --prefer-binary -r requirements_py39.txt

 ---- Tips and Troubleshooting ----